melli79/mathGames/Readme.md

 # 9. Compiler
-Goal is to build a working compiler.
+Goal is to build a working compiler, iterpreter or transpiler.
 You may want to read about more specific ideas in e.g.

 [1] D. Grune, K.v.Reeuwijk, H.E.
 Bal, C.J.H.
 Jacobs, K. Langendoen: *Modern Compiler Design*, **2012**.